dgraham6/406_project/README.md

 ## Execution ##
 To successfully reproduce the results found in the study, run the process_data.py to generate the predictions.
 The current setup for the process_data.py will split the dataset up with 80% training data and 20% testing data with the final 20% of dataset representing the testing dataset.
+The process_data.py will generate the prediction plot showing the prediction plotted against the actual returns.
+The script will also generate the MAE and RMSE for each linear model.
+There is a variable called models which holds the different linear models, with one representing the standard linear model and another representing the election linear model.